-Many homeowners associate large scale home improvement projects —like constructing a garage or replacing a roof— with building permits, but in fact, many home additions require city or county authorization.
+Many homeowners associate building permits with large scale home improvement projects —like constructing a garage or replacing a roof.
+But in fact, many home projects require city or county authorization.
 When it is time to replace your air conditioning unit with a new, energy efficient system, permits are a crucial step.
 Here is what you need to know ahead of your air conditioning replacement.

 |Do I Need A Permit?||Answer|

 |Installing a new air conditioning unit and system||Yes|

 |Installing a furnace (gas or electric)||Yes|

 |Change in the design of heating, air conditioning, or electrical||Yes|